-IBRAHIM: Luis, it's reassuring to learn that we can do something to prevent discrimination as we search for housing.
+IBRAHIM: Luis, it's reassuring to learn that we can do something to prevent unlawful housing practices as we search for housing.
 I want to file a fair housing complaint, but how can I be sure our complaint will be addressed in time?
 I'm sure there are many complaints submitted that probably will have more evidence than we have.